byronka/minum/README.md

   not just be "configurers" - let's be programmers.
 There's a lot we can reasonably undertake - just look at this project for a sense of how little is actually needed for functionality when you work with a general-purpose programming language.
-- The build and testing goes way faster when there's less.  **Less is more**.
+- My typical cycle time of coding plus testing is a few seconds.
 When your test pipeline is finished in seconds, your development team's productivity keeps humming.
-  In my experience, most teams are oriented to _short-term_ developer productivity.
-Using the practices exemplified here, you will attain _long-term_ productivity.
+  What enables this is a focus on keeping the tests fast and minimal in number but high in value.
+If you haven't seen this approach in practice, definitely take a moment to read through it here.
-- It _moves_.
-It can handle 9000 web requests per second!
+- It is decently performant, because performance has been a target from inception.
+For example, it can handle 9000 web requests per second.
 The database can perform 1 _million_ writes per second.
-The templating engine is pretty dang fast too.
-It clocked in at 27,000 renderings per second on the same test where other well-known frameworks like Mustache only made it to 22,000 (and ours uses about a hundredth as much code, meaning you can actually understand it all and even improve it)
+The templating engine did 27,000 renderings per second.
 - It can run on a low-performance machine.
-On the lower bounds of business capability it only needs about 10 megabytes of memory to run.
+This saves me a lot of money, since I can run on the free tier for cloud providers, and only need one computer.
 - Embraces the bleeding edge of Java technology, like virtual threads.
   This allows it to manage, for example, ten thousand concurrent requests using hundreds of megabytes rather than many gigabytes.
 - Other projects strive to support universal cases.
-Because we don't, there is less here to hide bugs.
+This doesn't, so there is less code here to hide bugs.

   >I conclude that there are two ways of constructing a software design: One way is to